-The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 10.0%; Environmental Score: 20.0%).
+The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 0.0%; Environmental Score: 33.3%).
 More information on the FSMS may be obtained from the Office of the State Comptroller.

-In addition, OSC helps local government officials manage government resources efficiently and effectively.
-The Comptroller oversees the fiscal affairs of local governments statewide, as well as compliance with relevant statutes and observance of good business practices.
+In addition, OSC helps school districts and local government officials manage government resources efficiently and effectively.
+The Comptroller oversees the fiscal affairs of school districts and local governments statewide, as well as compliance with relevant statutes and observance of good business practices.
 This fiscal oversight is accomplished, in part, through its audits, which identify opportunities for improving operations and governance.
-The District has not been audited in the previous five years.
+The most recent audit performed was released July 27, 2018.
+The purpose of such audit was to examine the school's control over debit card use for the period July 1, 2015 through February 28, 2017.
+The complete report, together with the District's response, may be found on the OSC's official website.

-References to websites and/or website addresses presented herein are for informational purposes only.
-Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement.
+References to websites and/or website addresses presented herein are for informational purposes only and implies no warranty of accuracy of information therein.
+Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this Statement.